 Threat Database

-These aren't theoretical risks.
-In a scan of 1,000 production agent sessions, we found prompt injection attempts in 14% of sessions and data exfiltration attempts in 9%.
-Most went undetected because the agents had no runtime security.
+Sorted by severity.
+Each row expands to show a real payload and which detection layer catches it.
+In a scan of 1,000 production agent sessions we found injection attempts in 14% and exfiltration attempts in 9%.
+Most were undetected.

 Prompt Injection